rexlx/theconfig/README.md

 # theconfig

-simple shell script containing semi-useful commands for redhat/redhat-like systems(doesnt seem to work in zsh environment)
+simple shell script containing semi-useful commands as well as a collection of python scripts.

-this is also where I keep all my compiled binaries that dont need to be in /opt/
+this is also where I keep all my compiled binaries.
 <br>
 needs to be executable and on your path. for easy install run (as non root user):